Koratun/metacognition_artificial_intelligence/README.md

 Run `python -m pip install --upgrade pip`.
 This is required, it doesn't just make it look cooler.

 Then run `pip install -r requirements.txt`.
+(Note that around 1.4GB of space will be taken up here).

 This will take care of most of the heavy lifting for you.